July 27, 2025 (1y ago) — last updated August 20, 2026 (1d ago)

 Quick practice for aligned choices

-A brief internal check helps you choose with clarity:
+Use this short internal check to choose with clarity:

-• Identify the motivation: Is this choice coming from fear or love?
+• Identify motivation: Is this choice coming from fear or love?

 • Notice the energy: How does the thought of this choice feel in your body?